skenmy/uksg-tech/README.md

 ### InitScript.ps1
 **NOTE:** It is not advised to run this script on anything except a completely unconfigured PC!

-This script performs initial setup of a PC that has not been configured.
-It downloads this repository to the local machine.
+This script performs minimal setup of a PC that has not been configured.
+It downloads this repository to the local machine, to allow for the more advanced scripts to be run.